reasonml/reasonml.github.io/docs/record.md

 ## Updating Records & Spreading

 Record fields are **immutable** by default and cannot be changed.
-Typically to "update" a record you will start with some existing record and use the spread syntax to update the desired set of fields:
+To "update" a record, you will typically start with some existing record and use the spread syntax to update the desired set of fields:

 ```reason